-In this blog post, we answer your questions about cervical screening, how it has been affected by the COVID-19 pandemic, and what Yorkshire Cancer Research is doing to increase participation in screening.
+In this blog post, we answer your questions about cervical screening and what Yorkshire Cancer Research is doing to increase participation.

 What is cervical screening?

 Cervical screening is sometimes known as a smear test.
 It is a test to check the health of your cervix, which is the entrance to the womb from the vagina.

 The cervical screening test takes a small sample of cells from the cervix to look for signs of the human papillomavirus (HPV), which causes almost all cases of cervical cancer.
 If HPV is found, then the cells from the cervix are inspected for any pre-cancerous changes.

 Cervical screening is not a test to detect cancer, but rather a test to prevent cancer.
 If any abnormal changes are found during cervical screening, they can be treated or removed before they turn into cancer.

 The NHS invites all women aged 25 to 64 for a cervical screening appointment.
 If you are 65 or older, you will only be automatically invited for screening if one of your last three tests was abnormal.
 You can still receive screening by making an appointment through your GP if you have never been for cervical screening, or have not been since the age of 50.

 Trans men and/or non-binary people with a cervix are also eligible for cervical screening.
 You can find out more on the NHS website.

 How do I book an appointment?